PPT Narrator Video

 1. Open Windows Settings (Win + I).

-7. In the PPT Narrator ribbon, open the Voice dropdown Ethe new voices will appear.
+6. In the PPT Narrator ribbon, open the Voice dropdown — the new voices appear, tagged (Neural) or (SAPI).

-💡 Recommended Voices: For English narration, Microsoft Mark (male, US) and Microsoft Eva (female, US) provide natural, professional-sounding results.
+💡 Recommended Voices: For English narration, Microsoft Mark (male, US) and Microsoft Eva or Microsoft Zira (female, US) provide natural, professional-sounding results.
+For Japanese, try Microsoft Ayumi or Haruka.
 Use the Preview Voice button in the ribbon to test before generating a full video.

 Why Neural Voices Matter

 Standard SAPI voices were designed decades ago and can sound robotic.
-Neural voices use modern speech synthesis and deliver output that sounds close to a human narrator Eclear intonation, natural pauses, and smooth phrasing.
+Neural voices use modern speech synthesis and deliver output that sounds close to a human narrator — clear intonation, natural pauses, and smooth phrasing.
+PPT Narrator Video lists both kinds in the same dropdown so you can compare for yourself.

 4. Create Your First Video